The first 3 steps to get your photos organized:

 Backblaze is a great way to get all your files backed up automatically.
 It’s easy.
 It’s secure.
 And if you lose data for any reason, you will be glad you have Backblaze backing up all of your files on the cloud.

-Digital Photo Books: This blog I wrote will help you design your own photo book.
-If you are overwhelmed with this process or are on a tight deadline please contact me – I am happy to answer any questions, design a custom book for you or recommend a book vendor that will best meet your needs.
+Here are 4 steps to take before designing a photo book – this blog post will help you design your own photo book.
+If you are overwhelmed with this process and would like some guidance please contact me – I am happy to answer any questions, design a custom book for you or recommend a book vendor that will best meet your needs.
 Digital photo books are excellent keepsakes for any occasion and make wonderful gifts anytime of the year!

 Mixbook Photo Books: I recommend Mixbook for their vast selection of professional pre-designed themes.
 Mixbook also has an excellent interface that allows you to easily upload your photos from a variety of photo storage options including Flickr!